Vivelin/horsedrowner.net/pages/about.md

 > [@horsedrowner](https://twitter.com/horsedrowner)
 > Steam: [horsedrowner](http://steamcommunity.com/id/horsedrowner)

-The name "horsedrowner" is inspired from a certain unit in the game *Age of Mythology*, which had randomized names.
+The name "horsedrowner" is inspired from a certain unit in the game **Age of Mythology**, which had randomized names.
 The last name consisted of two halves, and "Horsedrowner" is one of the many [possibilities][hersir_names].
+Another example is <strong id="hersir-name">not loaded yet</strong>.

  [hersir_names]: http://aom.heavengames.com/cgi-bin/forums/display.cgi?action=st&fn=13&tn=26378&st=3#post4